 2:00 PM - 6:00 PM

-The Monument Lab considers what is an appropriate approach to monuments in the contemporary city.
-In partnership with Americans for the Arts, Monument Lab will lead a preconference workshop to explore process, participation, and power in public art.
+What is an appropriate approach to monuments for the contemporary city?
+In partnership with Americans for the Arts, Monument Lab will lead a pre-event Workshop to explore process, participation, and power in public art.
 In this moment of reinvention for the public monument, Monument Lab works with artists, students, activists, municipal agencies, and cultural institutions on exploratory approaches to public engagement and collective memory.
 Their methods include building prototype monuments, lead participatory open research initiatives, and convene memory workers in public spaces across cities with the goal to critically engage the public art we have inherited to reimagine public spaces through narratives of social justice and equity.

 - Hear from a range of Monument Lab partners, fellows and other leaders from the field who will explore and engage participants around the central themes of the workshop